 “Singapore’s All-Time-Favourite Durian Cake”

 Texture of a good quality durian flesh should be felt dry on your finger tip when lightly pressed, with soft and creamy texture as a whole.
-Some durians taste completely sweet and some are sweet but with a hint of bitterness in it, all depending on its species.
+Some durians taste completely sweet and some are sweet but with a hint of bitterness in it, all depending on its types.
 I preferred the later.
-If it is to use for cake filling, it’s better to choose the complete sweet taste (more yellowish flesh.. *see picture on the right..) instead of bitter-sweet (more pale flesh) as sweet flesh makes better flavored durian filling for your cake, in my opinion.
+If it is to use for cake filling, it’s better to choose the sweeter type (with more yellowish flesh *refer to pic on right) instead of bitter-sweet (paler flesh) as sweeter flesh matches the theme of sweet bakes. :)

-Different species of durian in different pricing could be found at the durian stores.
-Get the better ones since it’s for own consumption pleasure.
+Different type of durian varies in its pricing.
+Get the better ones since it’s for own eating pleasure.
 I got the mid-level kind which is D24, imported from Malaysia, it costs about S$10 per kilogramme.
 You need only about 1 kg of durian (total weight includes husk) for the cake filling in my recipe.
 Musang King would be even better, if pricing is not an issue.

-It is surely much more economical to make your own durian cake, than a store-bought.
-If it’s not wrong, I think 1kg of store bought durian cake probably costs S$40 – S$70.
+It is surely much more economical to make your own durian cake than the store-bought.
+If it’s not wrong, I think 1kg of store-bought durian cake probably costs S$40 – S$70.

 I loved durian, real fresh fruit, especially.
 So, only pure durian flesh would be used in my durian cake.
 No adding of extra sugar, cream or artificial flavoring at all.

 Durian from Malaysia taste more aromatic and delicious with more intensive flavour than those from Thailand.
-I recommend using Malaysia durian as the cake filling, because I am not too sure if you need an addition of artificial flavour or sugar to enhance the taste of your cake filling, if you are getting the ‘subtle-taste’ Thailand durian..
-I am serious (winking).
+I reckonned using Malaysia durian for the cake.
+Pretty sure Thai durian wouldn’t make up to the same standard.

-Hubby and my girl loved durians, too, but they hardly eat fresh durian with their bare hand which should be the way, worrying of the strong odour on their hands afterwards.
-Hence, making durian into cake is the best alternative for them to enjoy this favourite fruit without what they considered a hassle.
-And so, I’ll be the one who does all the job, because I love them (smile).
+We loved durians, but hardly eat them with our bare hands which supposed be the way it is, worrying of the strong after-taste odour on the hands afterwards.
+Hence, making durian into cake is the best alternative for us to enjoy this favourite fruit without what would be considered a hassle.
+And so, I’ll be the one who does all the job.

-Anyway, it’s worth all the effort, to see them indulge in such a Sweet treat.
-I, too, get to satisfy my sweet tooth, for both my favourites, the durian and cake.
+Anyway, it’s worth all the effort, to indulge in such an exotic sweet treat.
+I, too, get to satisfy my sweet tooth, with both my favourites, the durian and cake.

-This homemade durian cake was deceivingly good even though it might not looked as good as it does in the pictures.
-Anyway, it’s the effort that counts.
+This homemade durian cake was deceivingly good even though it might not looked as good as it does in my pictures.
+Well, it’s the effort that counts.